conventional-changelog/conventional-changelog/packages/git-raw-commits/README.md

     git-raw-commits [<git-log(1)-options>]

   Example
-    git-raw-commits --grep unicorn -E --from HEAD~2 --to HEAD^
+    git-raw-commits --from HEAD~2 --to HEAD^
 ```